 Drowsiness is not just sleep deprivation.
 Drowsiness is often a side effect of prescription and/or over-the-counter medications.
 Make sure you read the labels, avoid combining drugs, talk to your doctor(s) or the pharmacist.
 Drivers in Kennesaw and Acworth must know when NOT to drive.

 Kennesaw Car Accidents: Contact the Roger Ghai Law Offices

-As can be seen, technology and data recovery are essential to automobile accident litigation.
-Such data can show that an accident was caused by careless and wrongful driving.
-If you have been injured in a wreck — or if a loved one has been injured — contact the skilled and experienced Kennesaw auto accident attorneys at the Roger Ghai Law Offices.
-We have the litigation and trial experience to recover the data to prove your case.
-The Roger Ghia Law Offices provides legal services for the residents of Cobb County including the communities of Kennesaw, Acworth, Marietta and the surrounding areas.
+Even when you drive as safely as you can, accidents happen.
+Sometimes you cannot avoid the careless and wrongful driving behavior as others.
+If that happens — or has happened — contact the skilled and experienced Kennesaw auto accident attorneys at the Roger Ghai Law Offices.
+We have the trial experience to help you if you have suffered — or someone you love has suffered — an injury in an automobile accident.
+The Roger Ghai Law Offices provides legal services for the residents of Cobb County including the communities of Kennesaw, Acworth, Marietta and the surrounding areas.
 Click here today to schedule your consultation.